MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform.md

 In this architecture, global layer resources are [Azure Front Door](/azure/frontdoor/), [Azure Cosmos DB](/azure/cosmos-db/), [Azure Container Registry](/azure/container-registry/), and [Azure Log Analytics](/azure/azure-monitor/) for storing logs and metrics from other global layer resources.

+There are other foundational resources in this design, such as Azure Active Directory (AD) and Azure DNS.
+They have been omitted in this image for brevity.

 ![Global resources](./images/global-resources.png)

 ### Global load balancer

 Azure Front Door is used as the only entry point for user traffic.
-If Front Door becomes unavailable, the entire system is at risk.
+If Front Door becomes unavailable, the end user will see the system as being down.
 Azure guarantees that Azure Front Door will deliver the requested content without error 99.99% of the time.
 For more details, see [Front Door service limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-front-door-standard-and-premium-tier-service-limits).

-The Front Door instance sends traffic to the configured backend services, such as the compute cluster and frontend.
-Backend misconfigurations can lead to outages.
+The Front Door instance sends traffic to the configured backend services, such as the compute cluster that hosts the API and the origin frontend SPA.
+Backend misconfigurations in Front Door can lead to outages.
 To avoid outages due to misconfigurations, you should extensively test your Front Door settings.

-Another common error is missing SSL certificate that can prevent users from using the front end.
+Another common configuration error can come from missing or missing TLS certificates, which can prevent users from using the front end or Front Door communicating to the backend.
 Mitigation might require manual intervention.
 For example, you might choose to roll back to the previous configuration and re-issue the certificate, if possible.
 Regardless, expect unavailability while changes take effect.

 Front Door offers many additional capabilities besides global traffic routing.
 An important capability is the Web Application Firewall (WAF), because Front Door is able to inspect traffic which is passing through.
 When configured in the _Prevention_ mode, it will block suspicious traffic before even reaching any of the backends.